NpoolFilecoin/fil-peggy/README.md

 * ```./target/debug/peggy cli costody-miner```: call actor to let it take the owner of miner

 ## ${\color{blue}{10 \ About}}$
 We don't accept pull request currently.
 If you have any suggestion, or any issue when you try peggy, please kindly create an issue.
-Believe me, we'll response to you.
+Believe me, we'll reply to you.

 ## ${\color{blue}{11 \ Reference \ and \ Design \ of \ FIL-Peggy}}$
 * [FIL-Peggy ETHGlobal Submit Page - Hack FEVM Finalist and Filecoin Pool Prize](https://ethglobal.com/showcase/fil-peggy-f77i2)